kkrull/node/ts-jest/README.md

     which e2es have made it all the way through the conversion process.
-These e2es should run in `mock` mode instead of `real` mode during prerelease, so that we get the incremental benefit of an e2e completing the process without waiting for all e2es to be converted (which will take too long).
+These e2es should run in `mock` mode instead of `real` mode during prerelease, so that we get the incremental benefit of an e2e completing the process without waiting for all e2es to be converted (which will take too long).  **See the example code below for these two changes**
   * configure the pickup-preorders e2e
     (`projects/restaurant/subapps/gfr-orders/e2e/configurable-fixture/pickup-orders-preorders-e2e.js`)
     to designate itself as `TestDriverConfig::externallyMonitored` instead of `TestDriverConfig::withMockAndRealAPISupport`.

-1. Documentation in `gfr-orders` could use a table describing how e2es run given their current phase in the conversion process and the value (or abscence of) `PREFERRED_API`:
+2. Documentation in `gfr-orders` could use a table describing how e2es run given their current phase in the conversion process and the value (or abscence of) `PREFERRED_API`:
    * phase 1-2 e2es support mock mode only.
 They run that way all the time, regardless of `PREFERRED_API`.
 You know an e2e is in this phase because it says